youngdongk/my-workflow-demo/QUICKSTART.md

 5. Save and run `onOpen` function (authorize when prompted)

-6. Refresh sheet - you'll see "📊 Dashboard" menu
+6. Refresh sheet - you'll see "Dashboard" menu

-7. Click "📊 Dashboard" → "🔄 Update Now"
+7. Click "Dashboard" → "Update Now"

 8. Watch as tables populate with data!